It’s one of the best, but picking the iO9 might be even better

 - A premium looking handle with a built-in color display

 - Rapid recharging with the magnetic charging stand

-- Bluetooth and AI can be valuable to the most committed users
+- Real-time tracking via Bluetooth can be valuable for the most committed users

 - American Dental Association Approved

-- iO specific heads required which are more expensive
+- Requires iO specific heads which are more expensive

 - Bluetooth connectivity isn’t essential and adds to the cost